 Come explore the sites of the wondrous Hudson Valley, carved out by the Hudson River, where the Hudson River Valley National Heritage Area is one of only 27 federally designated heritage areas.
+There are numerous Hudson Valley campgrounds close to all the region has to offer.
 The Taconic State Parkway provides a scenic and winding route through the region and is restricted to passenger traffic only.
 Step back in time at historic mansions of Hyde Park, including the homes of the Franklin D. Roosevelt and the Vanderbilt family, and the Old Rhinebeck Aerodrome.

 You may have also heard of other Hudson Valley destinations such as Kingston, Poughkeepsie, Peekskill, West Point, Middletown, White Plains and Suffern, just to name a few.